Performance Test Planning

 What is Performance Test Planning?

-Performance Test Planning is a process to define a road-map for conducting successful performance testing.
+Performance Test Planning is a process to define a road map for conducting successful performance testing.
 This is one of the important phases of the Performance Test Life Cycle where a performance tester prepares an approach to test a system or an application.
 Such an approach is based on the outcome of risk assessment and non-functional requirement gathering phases.
 The final approach with all the supportive information is noted down in a document called Performance Test Plan.

 Purpose of Performance Test Plan: